Boeing studies ‘art of the possible' for 737 successor versus re-engine decision

 Despite reports to the contrary, Boeing says it has no plans to announce in Junethe launch of an all-new model to replace the 737 or a decision to re-engine its best-selling twinjet.
 Instead, the company says those expecting a dramatic new program unveiling at this year's Paris air show will have to make do with “more clarity on which direction we are leaning.”
 However, if the signs of the last nine months are anything to go by, the trend continues remorselessly toward an all-new 737 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing To Clarify, But Not Launch, New Aircraft At Paris".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing To Clarify, But Not Launch, New Aircraft At Paris".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.